 Asset Management and Tracking

 The ability to track and manage physical assets across multiple locations is an essential part of enterprise asset management.
-By using various technologies, managers are able to:
+By using various technologies, managers can:

 Inventory Management